Firmsconsulting

 1 – Unsophisticated techniques include payback period (PB, also called payback method) and average rate of return(ARR).

-These techniquesare used to select the most profitable projects for capital expenditure, which is aligned with enterprise’s objective of maximizing shareholder’s wealth.
+Capital budgeting techniques used to select most profitable projects for capital expenditure, which is aligned with enterprise’s objective of maximizing shareholder’s wealth.
 Sophisticated techniques are considered to be the most effective means of selecting the most appropriate projects for capital expenditures.
 Such techniques take into account risk, the time value of money and focus on cash flows rather than on accounting profits.